How organizations can accelerate future-readiness by embedding recognition into upskilling and reskilling pathways.

 Equip managers and peers with digital platforms, timely practices, and feedback loops to recognize effectively.

-Monitor metrics—engagement rates, skill adoption, and turnover.
+Monitor key metrics, including engagement rates, skill adoption, and turnover.
 Scale what works, refine what doesn’t.

 To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)